gpratte/texastoc-v2-react-redux/README.md

 * [step 03 navigation bar](#step-03-navigation-bar)
 * [step 02 bootstrap](#step-02-bootstrap)
 * [step 01 create development environment](#step-01-create-development-environment)

+## step-42-combine-add-player
+Combins the add existing player and add new players modal dialogs into one.

+Version 2.9

 ## step-41-notification-popup
 Show a notification popup (bootstrap Toast) when a new version is found.